nobiot/org-transclusion/README.md

 I am no developer or programmer.
 If you like the idea, and can lend your technical hand, I would be grateful.
 Here is a [list of things](#list-of-things-to-be-done) I think needed to be done (I'm sure there are more; let me know other things, too.).

+I would love your involvement if you think the idea and the current implementation look worth pursuing.

+- Get involved in a discussion in [Org-roam forum](https://org-roam.discourse.group/t/prototype-transclusion-block-reference-with-emacs-org-mode/830) (the package is originally aimed for its users, me included)

+- Send in pull requests

+    It would be great if you can work on some items on [list of things](#list-of-things-to-be-done); or add to it (we can collectively discuss additions in the forum, or perhaps in the issue)

+I am writing this on 10 October 2020.
+I am hoping that we can have a conclusion within this year whether or not the idea and implementation are something worth pursuing collectively.
+Otherwise, I think it can remain my personal hobby tool.

 # Intended use

 I am dabbling in the Zettelkasten method, with using [Org-roam](https://www.orgroam.com/).
 I keep my notes in a repository where my network of notes reside (I guess people call them evergreen, concept, or permanent notes).